CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ```

 ## Tags
-are immutable pointer to a commit, when means you can't change tags
+are immutable pointer to a commit, when means you can't change tags' data

 ### Commands
 ```
 git tag # lists all tags
+git tag -a <tag name> -m <tag message> # creates a tag with name and message you pro
 ```
 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8